marcusg1k/coursera-python-/examstuff.md

 dealing with ranges: In python and a lot of other programming languages, a range of numbers will start with the value 0 by default
 The list of numbers generated will be one less then the given value.

+Use FOR loops when there's a sequence of elements that you want to iterate Use WHILE loops when you want to repeat an action until a condition changes

 for loops
 for x in range(5):
     print(x) #outputs 0, 1, 2, 3, 4